What is a digital strategy?

 Digital Strategy Template

-This template has been provided to assist South Australian Government organisations to develop their own digital strategies in line with the Premier’s expectation outlined in the Digital by Default Declaration and best practice across governments in Australia.
+This template has been provided to assist South Australian Government organisations to develop their own digital strategies in line with best practice across government in Australia.

 The template is a guide only and can be amended, expanded and redesigned to suit your organisation.
 The template is modelled on current strategy documents developed by local, state and federal government organisations.